Home

 Questions swirl about police response

-Police now say it took over an hour from the first 911 name to stop the massacre.
+Police now say it took over an hour from the first 911 call to cease the massacre.

-Families outdoors college begged for action
+Families exterior faculty begged for motion

 Pete Williams and Jonathan Dienst contributed.